Wheaton, Maryland: Demographics

+2020 census

-As of 2010-2020, Wheaton is 23.8% White, 40.5% Hispanic or Latino, 18.5% African American (4.1% Ethiopian, 1.3% Jamaican), and 13.9% Asian (4.42% Vietnamese, 3.72% Filipino, 1.67% Chinese, 1.59% Indian).
+As of 2010–2020, Wheaton is 23.8% White, 40.5% Hispanic or Latino, 18.5% African American (4.1% Ethiopian, 1.3% Jamaican), and 13.9% Asian (4.42% Vietnamese, 3.72% Filipino, 1.67% Chinese, 1.59% Indian).
 2.4% of the population identified as mixed-race.
 The largest immigrant groups were from El Salvador, Ethiopia, Vietnam, the Philippines, and Honduras.

 Between 2000 and 2010, Wheaton's Hispanic population has increased from 29% to 42%.
 Wheaton's Hispanic population is highly ethnically diverse - as of the 2010 Census, Wheaton is 18.5% Salvadoran, 3.2% Mexican, 2.8% Guatemalan, 2.3% Peruvian, 2.3% Honduran, 1.3% Dominican, 1.2% Nicaraguan, 1% Bolivian, 0.9% Colombian, 0.8% Puerto Rican, 0.7% Ecuadorians, 0.3% Cuban, 0.3% Chilean, and 0.3% Argentine, all numbering over 100 residents.
 16.5% of Wheaton's residents were White Hispanics/Latinos, 1% were Afro-Hispanics/Afro-Latinos, 0.6% were American Indian or Alaska Native Hispanics/Latinos, 0.2% were Asian-American Hispanics/Latinos, 3% were Hispanics/Latinos of two or more races, and 20.5% were Hispanics/Latinos from some other race.

-Local gang issues.
-In 2020 local prosecutors outlined in a 28 page indictment that 21 MS-13 Gang members had committed crimes against 18 victims.
-Of the 18 victims, 9 were in Wheaton.
+In 2020, local prosecutors said in a 28-page indictment that 21 MS-13 Gang members had committed crimes against 18 victims, including 9 in Wheaton.
 The crimes against Wheaton residents includes murder, attempted murder with a gun, assault and racketeering.

 Features

 Wheaton is home to the Wheaton Regional Park, which includes a nature center; riding stables; dog park; a picnic area with carousel and miniature train; an athletic complex with indoor tennis, ice rink, inline skating rink, and ball fields; and Brookside Gardens, Montgomery County's 50-acre (200,000-m²) public display garden.
 Much of Wheaton was developed in the 1950s.
-In the 1960s its shopping center, Wheaton Plaza (now known as Westfield Wheaton), was the largest in the Maryland suburbs of Washington, D.C.
-Wheaton is also home to the Wheaton Library and Recreation center which opened on September 8, 2019.
+In the 1960s, its shopping center, Wheaton Plaza (now known as Westfield Wheaton), was the largest in the Maryland suburbs of Washington, D.C.

 The Wheaton Volunteer Rescue Squad is one of the busiest (11,000 calls in 2007) predominantly volunteer fire departments in Montgomery County.

 The diversity of the neighborhood is reflected by the high concentration of various ethnic restaurants located in Wheaton.

 It is served by the Red Line of the Washington Metro system.
 Spanning 508 feet (155 m), the Wheaton station has the longest escalator in the Western Hemisphere.

 Since Wheaton has the highest location in the Washington, D.C., area, it was also the home of the first television license in the United States.
 Using the call sign W3XK, Charles Francis Jenkins began broadcasting from his home at the corner of Windham Lane and Georgia Ave. starting on July 2, 1928.